 You don’t buy at ethnic food stores.

+Ethnic food stores are often much cheaper than mainstream grocery stores.
+If you don’t take the time to look for deals at these specialty stores, you might be missing out on great savings.
 Here’s a fact for you, ethnic food stores such as Asian markets, Spanish stores, Mexican stores, etc., have lower prices for fresh food and ethnic foods.

-When you shop at a big chain supermarket you are paying for this:
+When you shop at a big chain supermarket, you are paying for this:

 - Worker’s salaries